-Paula: Skillet-grilling has become my go-to method for capturing the best of two worlds: the seductive aromas of cooking over fire, and delicious pan drippings created during oven roasting.
+Skillet-grilling has become my go-to method for capturing the best of two worlds: the seductive aromas of cooking over fire, and delicious pan drippings created during oven roasting.
 Why forfeit those flavorful juices to the fire?
-This chicken is a perfect example, as the fat renders over the heat, the sultry red spices and sizzling herb sprigs infuse the drippings with awesome flavor.
+This chicken is a perfect example, as the fat renders over the heat, sultry taco seasoning spices infuse the drippings with awesome flavor.
 Add them to the juicy, lightly shredded meat to create a detour worthy taco of your own.